Post Slate / The Slate / Compliance / ADA Title II video rule

 in plain language.

-On 24 April 2024 the DOJ published a final rule under Title II of the Americans with Disabilities Act adopting WCAG 2.1 Level AA as the technical standard for web content and mobile applications provided by state and local government entities.
+On 24 April 2024 the Department of Justice (DOJ) published a final rule under Title II of the ADA adopting WCAG 2.1 Level AA as the technical standard for web content and mobile applications provided by state and local government entities.
 The rule appears in 28 CFR Part 35 and took effect 60 days after publication.
 It does not extend to private businesses — that is Title III — but private actions under WCAG continue to drive most of the production-facing risk for everyone else.

 The rule does not invent a new obligation.
 It puts a number on one that was already there. — § 35.200, in plain reading